raml-org/raml-spec/versions/raml-10/raml-10.md

 #### Union Type

 A union type is used to allow instances of data to be described by any of several types.
-A union type is declared via a type expression that combines 2 or more types delimited by pipe (`|`) symbols; these combined types are referred to as the union type's base types.
+A union type is declared via a type expression that combines 2 or more types delimited by pipe (`|`) symbols; these combined types are referred to as the union type's super types.
 In the following example, instances of the `Device` type may be described by either the `Phone` type or the `Notebook` type:

 ```yaml
 #%RAML 1.0